EcoRaMa/EcoRaMa.github.io/_projects/Data_collection_2024.md

 In each folder, you can find the Excel template for the Regular survey, flowering size and intensive measurement.
 You can print and use them in the field and enter the data you collect afterwards.
 In each folder, there are also subfolders where you can upload photos and datasheet scans.
-You or your helpers need to ask for access to the folders for the first time.
+You or your helpers need to ask for first-time access to the folders.

 <ul>
 <li> <a href="https://drive.google.com/drive/folders/16LKeyzN48xk2NVFstP3jiav0iU1Y6jS8?usp=sharing" target="_blank">Bordeaux folder</a> </li>